peacey/split-vpn/README.md

     cd /mnt/data/wireguard
     cp /mnt/data/split-vpn/vpn/vpn.conf.sample /mnt/data/wireguard/vpn.conf
     vim wg0.conf
-    [Press 'i' to start editing, right click -> paste, press 'ESC' to exit insert mode, type ':wq' to save and exit].
     ```

+    * Press 'i' to start editing, right click -> paste, press 'ESC' to exit insert mode, type ':wq' to save and exit.

 4. In your WireGuard config (wg0.conf), set Table to a custom route table number that you will use in this script's vpn.conf.
-Here is an exmaple wg0.conf file:
+Here is an example wg0.conf file:

     ```
     [Interface]